Ashton Kutcher: Awards and nominations

-Since he started acting, Kutcher has been nominated by the Teen Choice Awards the most.
-He has also won awards for his romantic comedies A Lot like Love, What Happens in Vegas and No Strings Attached.
+Since he started acting, Kutcher was nominated the most times by the Teen Choice Awards.
+He also won awards for his romantic comedies A Lot like Love, What Happens in Vegas, and No Strings Attached.
 In 1999, he was nominated by the Young Artist Award for Best Performance in a TV Series by a Supporting Young Actor as Michael Kelso in That '70s Show.
-He has also been nominated by the Kid's Choice Awards, MTV Movie Awards, People's Choice Awards, and the Golden Raspberry Awards.
+He was also nominated by the Screen Actors Guild Award, Kid's Choice Awards, MTV Movie Awards, People's Choice Awards, and the Golden Raspberry Awards.